Explore the World and experience another culture through Dean's study away program.

 - Dean College courses that include a short, 7-10 day trip abroad or in the U.S.

-- Study away in the United States for a semester or a year.
+- Study away in the United States for short programs (1-3 weeks), a semester, or a year.

-- Study abroad for a semester or a year.
+- Study abroad for short programs (1-3 weeks), a semester, or a year.

 Academic Courses With Travel

-Dean College offers one or more academic courses per year that include a 7-10 day trip as part of the course.
+Dean College offers one or more academic courses per year that include a 7-10-day trip as part of the course.
 The professor for the course, together with other faculty and staff, serve as group leaders.
-The courses are full academic classes, such as History of Theatre, International Business, or the History and Culture of France and Spain, and students earn academic credit and a letter grade for the course.
-During the course, students then take a trip to the region they have been studying to apply their learning.
-These courses have an additional course fee that covers transportation and accommodation costs for the trip, as well as many meals.
-These fees range from $3000-$4000, and are paid as part of the tuition for that given semester.
-Students and families may apply for educational loans to help offset the cost of these trips.
-This information is available through Dean’s Student Financial Planning and Services office.
+The courses are full academic classes, such as History of Theatre, International Business, Theme Park Management, or the History and Culture of France and Spain, and students earn academic credit and a letter grade for the course.
+During the course, students then take a trip to apply their learning.
+For example, the History of Theatre course traveled to London and Paris, visited historical sites related to theatre, and saw plays that they had been studying.
+Students in the International Business course traveled to China to tour businesses and meet with business leaders.
+History and Cultural Studies courses have included a spring break trip to the countries they studied in class, bringing an in-depth understanding of what they were seeing on the tour.
+Information about trips are publicized at least one full academic semester or academic year prior to the course and trip so that students and their families have plenty of time to plan!
+Eligibility: Students need to meet any course pre-requisites and obtain permission from the course instructor to enroll in the course and the trip.
+Students are responsible for the travel costs, which range from $3,500 - $4,500.
+Students are eligible to apply for educational loans to cover the cost of the trip.

 Study Away in the United States

 You can have a wonderful study away experience without ever leaving the United States!
-Dean College provides domestic study away opportunities through The Washington Center and The Disney College Program.
+Dean College provides domestic study away opportunities through The Washington Center, The National Outdoor Leadership School and The Disney College Program.

 The Washington Center